rishit836/f1-pitstop-prediction/README.md

 Evaluation prints prediction errors and a simple accuracy percentage.
 Consider using scikit-learn metrics (precision/recall/F1, ROC-AUC) for a fuller view.

+## Results

+- Unbiased model (balanced 50/50 Pit vs No-Pit): **76% accuracy**
+- Slightly biased toward No-Pit (reflecting real-world class skew): **87% accuracy**

+Notes:
+- Accuracy alone can be misleading for imbalanced data.
+Consider tracking precision/recall/F1 for the Pit class and ROC-AUC.
+- Re-run metrics if you change drivers, years, or feature encoding, as results will vary.

 ## Example visualization

 The notebook includes a quick scatter to show `did_pit` vs. `SpeedST` bucketed on the x-axis for a visual sense of separation.